Tools for Autism Screening: The M-CHAT and POSI

 If your healthcare provider does not screen your child at these well-child visits, do not hesitate to ask for a screening.

-You can also complete an autism screening form online or on the Pathfinder Health app and share the results with your primary care provider if you have any concerns.
+You can also complete an autism screening form online or on the Pathfinder Health app and share the results with your primary care provider if you have any developmental concerns for autism.

 Just remember that these screening tools do not diagnose children with autism.
 Rather, they are a starting point for a conversation with your healthcare provider.